 Galene is a videoconferencing server that is easy to deploy and requires moderate server resources.
 It is described at https://galene.org.

-See the file INSTALL in this directory for installation instructions.
+See the file INSTALL in this directory for full installation instructions.

 There is a landing page at the root of the server.
 It contains a form for typing the name of a group, and a clickable list of public groups.